A festival of music and arts, divided in three parts: Osheaga Arts, Osheaga in the City and Osheaga on the island. The biggest of its kind in Canada!

 And in the event that you party too hearty: Medical staff are constantly present on site.
 Be sure to bring all prescribed medication you may need and have a safe good time.
 While it’s important to have fun, monitor your consumption of alcohol and be sure to stay hydrated by drinking plenty of water and juice throughout the day.
 Also make sure to take breaks from the sun if needed (see above note about a hat).
 Which brings us to…

-The chill zones: When you need a breather from all the excitement, there are plenty of trees for shade on the site, and spots where you can chillax and catch up on WiFi.
-From the Molson Canadian zone to the H&M tent to the Smirnoff house, they’re all listed here.
+The chill zones: When you need a breather from all the excitement, there are plenty of trees for shade on the site, and spots where you can chillax and catch up on Wi-Fi.
+From the Coors Light Wi-Fi Chill Zone to the H&M tent to the Perrier Greenhouse to the Hydro Silk Hotel, they’re all listed here.
 Enjoy!